 Stone, of course, is not known for playing sexually repressed characters.
 She became a household name 22 years ago in the notorious "Basic Instinct," which lead to a series of uninhibited leading roles.
 But Stone says she relishes her new role because her character is experiencing new passions for the first time.

-Stone says Dr. Parker gets introduced to "feelings of attraction, feelings of jealousy, feelings of wonder, feelings of hopefulness, that delicious feeling of 'ooh I might know how to get to be sexy.'"
+Stone says Parker gets introduced to "feelings of attraction, feelings of jealousy, feelings of wonder, feelings of hopefulness, that delicious feeling of 'ooh I might know how to get to be sexy.'"
 And, she says, the fact that this new awareness comes later in life makes it all the more appealing.
-Stone says, "It’s all delightful because she's fifty, not twenty, and it’s so touching to see that at any age we can discover ourselves anew."
+"It’s all delightful because she's 50, not 20," says Stone, "and it’s so touching to see that at any age we can discover ourselves anew."

-A major part of Dr. Parker's awakened sense of adventure is the prospect of bringing her friend Selima, played by Sofia Vergara, in on the fun.
-Vergara describes Selima as "a little cuckoo.. she's not afraid of screaming, crying, saying and doing whatever she wants."
+A major part of Parker's awakened sense of adventure is the prospect of bringing her friend Selima, played by Sofia Vergara, in on the fun.
+Vergara describes Selima as "a little cuckoo ... she's not afraid of screaming, crying, saying and doing whatever she wants."